Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Other builds: infinite loops or infinite immunes

 These you need to be aware of because you might want to switch to one if you have the opportunity:
-- *Dark sigil* (skill) can provide you with great power, with *magic leaf* and some strength (from overcharge for example) you can fully recover the HP loss and kill everything on first turn
+- *Dark sigil* (skill) can provide you with great power, with *Magic leaf* and some strength (from overcharge for example) you can fully recover the HP loss and kill everything on first turn
 - *Cthool, the darkmaster [ANCIENT]* and *Azahr, the exiled wizard [ANCIENT]* can both bring back immunes or daze infinitely, you won't be killing first turn but you will be immune all the time so it's an easy win. *Cthool [ANCIENT]* is harder to use but stays for sure in your deck, *Azahr [ANCIENT]* you will need some mana to meet the knowledge requirement to keep him but it's good even before it.
 - *Key of the portal* (skill) can be brought back by *Azahr the exiled wizard [ANCIENT]* without any overcharge and you can even gain mana infinitely that way.
 Provided your deck is small enough, that easily becomes a first turn kill.
-- *Heroic Blacksmith* with *V01-B01 [ROBOT]* and a 4 card deck, harder to pull off but it's another idea if the stars align
+- *Heroic blacksmith* with *V01-B01 [ROBOT]* and a 4 card deck, harder to pull off but it's another idea if the stars align

 ## What changes in void mode